jquery/testswarm/README.md

    if is not running start it: `/etc/init.d/php-fpm start`

 1. Copy `config/sample-robots.txt` to `robots.txt`<br/>
-   Or, if TestSwarm is not in the root directory, add similar rules to your own `robots.txt`.
+   Or, if TestSwarm is not in the root directory, add similar rules to your root `robots.txt`.

 1. Set `storage.cacheDir` to a writable directory that is not readable from the web.
-Either set it to a custom path outside the web document root, or use the default `cache` directory (protected with .htaccess).<br/>Chmod it:
+Either set it to a custom path outside the document root, or use the default `cache` directory (protected with .htaccess).<br/>Chmod it:
    `chmod 777 cache`.